kalashmaurya/Student-Percentage-Prediction-using-Supervised-ML/README.md

-# Student-Percentage-Prediction-using-Supervised-ML
+# Student Percentage Prediction using Supervised ML
+# Data Science & Business Analytics Internship
 A Data Science project that predicts the percentage of a student based on the number of hours studied.
-A simple linear regression task made under the Data Science and Business Analytics Internship offered by the Sparks Foundation in GRIP November 2021, by Kalash Maurya
+It uses simple linear regression method as it only involves two variables.
+Internship offered by The Sparks Foundation in GRIP November 2021 batch.
+# Task
+Predict the score of a student who studied for 9.25 hours/day
+# IDE
+Jupyter Notebook
+# Programming Language
+Python